ChrisWiegman/kana/README.md

 Assuming you have Go properly setup with `GOBIN` in your system path, you should now be able to use Kana.
 Run `kana version` to test.

+# Updating Kana

+If you build Kana from source you'll need to manually update Kana with a `git pull` and then a fresh build.

+If you use Homebrew or install Kana from the releases page Kana will automatically check for updates and warn you of a new version.
+You can then update via homebrew, if that's how you installed it, or by running `kana update` which will replace the existing binary with the updated version.

 # Using Kana

 At it's most basic you can start a zero-config Kana site by running `kana start` in your terminal.
 This will create a new Kana site based on your current directory and open it in your default browser.